 Social media has a power unlike any other.
 Today, the most effective way to reach the masses is online.
 Movements have originated on social media and continue to move people to action months and years after their conception.
 Remember the Ice Bucket Challenge?
 That social media movement raised over $88.5 million for the ALS Foundation.
 Awareness has proven to work time and time again to stir change for the better.

 National Adoption Day is a day focused on changing the lives of thousands of kids for the better.
-The Dave Thomas Foundation for Adoption, Congressional Coalition on Adoption Institute, Alliance for Children’s Rights, and Children’s Action Network sponsor National Adoption Day.
-This joint effort exists to raise awareness of the 100,000 kids in foster care waiting for permanent, loving families.
-Moreover, it exists to have a day focused on moving people to action in behalf of these waiting kids.
+Joint effort exists with different adoption agencies to raise awareness of the 100,000 kids in foster care waiting for permanent, loving families.
+Moreover, it exists to have a day focused on moving people to act on behalf of these waiting kids.
 In 2014, 4,500 children found their forever families on National Adoption Day.

 The average wait for a child in foster care is 4 years.
 That’s four years of bouncing from home to home, four years of changing schools, four years of seeking the unconditional love of a family that most kids are born into.
 More than 23,000 kids age out of the foster system without ever finding permanent homes.
 Part of growing up well requires a solid foundation of how to carry yourself through your teen years, and how to merge into adulthood smoothly.
 23,000 kids won’t have the foundation necessary to enter adulthood prepared.
 Many will not complete high school, and even more won’t go to college.
 With little support and almost no resources, finding a job will prove to be a daunting task for these kids that are trying to find their place in the real world.